sujit-sahu/home/content/bookbmstdr/chap1/_index.md

   image: ""
 ---

-<a href="../Rcode/Chapter1.html"> R code for reproducing the examples in Chapter 1. </a>

 Chapter 1 introduces the main data sets analyzed in this book.
 The example data sets are categorized in two broad types: point referenced data and areal unit data.
 The examples of the first type includes air pollution data from the state of New York, England and Wales and also a